-Staff Competency Maintained

-Staff perform their required duties in accordance with the Model Code of Practice for the Welfare of Animals - Pigs and personnel managing and handling pigs are competent or are supervised by a competent person.

-A current copy of the MCOP is on file and accessible to all staff for reference at any time.

-A. Are the people that care for your pigs skilled and competent in pig husbandry and able to maintain the health and welfare of pigs as required in the Model Code of Practice for the Welfare of Animals - Pigs?
-Yes No Model Code of Practice for the Welfare of Animals - Pigs (Page 2, 11, 13)/Staff Training Records (Refer Section 5.4 of this manual) What formal training have they had?
-Yes No List formal training: What Skills assessments have they had?
-Yes No List Skills assessments, if any: Do they have a documented work history (resume)?
-Yes No B. Covered in 1.1 F C. Covered in 1.1 F D. Is there a copy of the current Model Code of Practice for the Welfare of Animals - Pigs on file at the piggery and readily accessible to staff for their reference?
-Yes No This code is available through CSIRO publishing for download at www.publish.csiro.au/book/5698
+Standard 3.2 Staff Competency Maintained Staff perform their required duties in accordance with the Model Code of Practice for the Welfare of Animals - Pigs and personnel managing and handling pigs are competent or are supervised by a competent person.
+A current copy of the MCOP is on file and accessible to all staff for reference a any time. health and welfa ompetent in pig ble to maintain the re of pigs as required e of Practice for the Yes No Model Code of Practice for the Welfare of Animals - Pigs (Page 2, 11, 13)/Staff Training Records (Refer Section 5.4 of this manual) What formal the had? raining have they Yes No List formal training: What Skills ass had? sessments have they Yes No List Skills assessments, if any: Do they have a history (resum a documented work e)?
+Yes No B. Covered in 1.1 F C. Covered in 1.1 F for the Welfare of a file at the piggery Yes No This code is available through CSIRO publishing for download at www.publish.csiro.au/book/5698

-Facilities and Environment Meet the Model Code of Practice for the Welfare of Animals - Pigs Requirements Facilities are provided and maintained to protect pigs from weather extremes and injury.

-A. Are pig housing, feeding, and watering facilities designed, constructed and managed to comply with the Model Code of Practice for the Welfare of Animals - Pigs?
-Yes No Diary/Maintenance Record/Wls/Piggery Map/ Plan Model Code of Practice for the Welfare of Animals - Pigs (Page 7, 10) B. Do you check your piggery facilities daily?
-Yes No Diary/Welfare Checklist Do your staff know what the procedure is in the event of a fire?
-Yes No Training Records/Diary Do you have a plan to protect pigs from fire?
-Yes No Piggery Map/Plan Do you have fire-fighting equipment in the piggery?
-Yes No Piggery Map/Plan If yes, are you and your staff trained to use the equipment?
-Yes No Training Records/Diary If no, do you have gates or other systems to allow pigs to escape if there was a fire?
-Yes No WIs Note: At all times personal safety is the priority.
-Where it is not possible to save pigs, staff should focus on containment to avoid the spread of fire to adjacent facilities.
-C. Covered in 3.1 B. D. Do your sheds/pens meet the space allowance as detailed in the Model Code of Practice for the Welfare of Animals - Pigs?
-Yes No Model Code of Practice for the Welfare of Animals - Pigs/Piggery Map/Plan E. Is the equipment you use for humane destruction (euthanasia) and routine husbandry procedures stored appropriately, maintained, and fully operational?
-Yes No WIS F. Do you tether (tie) pigs to restrain them?
-Yes No WIs/Model Code of Practice for the Welfare of Animals - Pigs (Page 6) G. Do you use dogs to move pigs?
-Yes No WIS If yes, do you muzzle and/or control your dogs to prevent biting?
+Standard 3.3 Facilities and Environment Meet the Model Code of Practice for the Welfare of Animals - Pigs Requirements and injury. ntained to protect pigs from weather extremes designed, nanaged to comply ode of Practice for Yes No Diary/Maintenance Record/WIs/Piggery Map/ Plan Model Code of Practice for the Welfare of Animals - Pigs (Page 7, 10) B. Do you check you daily? r piggery facilities Yes No Diary /Welfare Checklist Do your staff k procedure is in now what the the event of a fire?
+Yes No Training Records/Diary Do you have a from fire? plan to protect pigs Yes No Piggery Map/Plan Do you have fir equipment in t he piggery?
+Yes No Piggery Map/Plan If yes, are you a trained to use and your staff the equipment?
+Yes No Training Records/Diary - ave gates or other w pigs to escape if e?
+Yes No WIs Note: At all times per priority.
+Where it is r pigs, staff should foc to avoid the spread of facilities. not possible to save us on containment C. Covered in 3.1 B. D. Do your sheds/pe allowance as deta Code of Practice f Animals - Pigs? iled in the Model Yes No Model Code of Practice for the Welfare of Animals - Pigs/Piggery Map/Plan husbandry proced anasia) and routine Yes No WIS F. Do you tether (tie them?) pigs to restrain Yes No WIs/Model Code of Practice for the Welfare of Animals - Pigs (Page 6) G. Do you use dogs t o move pigs?
+Yes No WIs If yes, do you n control your do biting?
 Yes No

+Standard 3.4

-Adequate Feed and Water is Available
+Adequate Feed and Water is

+Available